 PTL: Petite Trotte à Léon

 Perhaps UTMB’s most distinctive event, the PTL takes teams of two to three runners over 300 kilometers of rugged, unmarked terrain around Mont Blanc.
-Named for an adventurous French baker who established the race, it takes many teams the allowed 152 hours 30 to complete.
+Named for an adventurous French baker and hardcore volunteer, it takes many teams the allowed 152 hours 30 to complete.

 The course changes every year and there is no official winner.
 The event is so challenging that finishing is judged as a win.

 TDS: Sur les Traces des Ducs de Savoie